-For the convenience of members the terms of reference of the NMG4 are included at Appendix 1.
+The terms of reference of the NMG4 can be found in Schedule 8 of the EPPRD.
 Members of the CCEPP should be familiar with the role and responsibilities of the NMG in order to ensure issues relevant to NMG considerations are addressed to the extent possible within the CCEPP.